MaheendraHX/Myprofile/README.md

 # Personal Portfolio — Maheendra Menon

-This is a minimal starter portfolio generated for `Maheendra Menon`.
+This is a Minimal starter portfolio generated for `Maheendra Menon`.

 How to preview locally